Nevada Lunatics Explained

 History

-Nevada, Missouri first hosted minor league baseball in 1901.
+Nevada, Missouri, first hosted minor league baseball in 1901.
 The Nevada Reds became founding members of the Independent level Missouri Valley League.[1]
 [2]

-The Missouri Valley League was designated as a Class D league in 1902 and the newly re-named Nevada Lunatics were the Missouri Valley League Champions.
-With a record of 86–38, the Lunatics placed first in the 1902 Missouri Valley League standings under Manager James Driscoll.
-The league had no playoffs.[7]
-Nevada finished 2.5 games ahead of the second place Springfield Reds (83–40), who were followed by the Fort Scott Giants (80–44), Sedalia Goldbugs (72–48), Joplin Miners (56–66), Coffeyville Indians/ Chanute Oilers (41–81), Jefferson City Convicts (40–85) and Iola Gasbags (34–90) in the final standings.[8]
-[9] [10] [11] [12]
+The Nevada team became the Nevada "Lunatics" in 1902.
+The team moniker of "Lunatics" reflected local industry, as Nevada was then home to the Missouri State Hospital for the Insane.
+The building was the largest building in Missouri when it was constructed in 1885.
+The Nevada State Hospital closed in 1991 and the majority of the complex was demolished in 1999.[3]
+[4] [5] [6] The Missouri Valley League was designated as a Class D league in 1902, and the newly renamed Nevada Lunatics were the Missouri Valley League champions.[7]
+With a record of 86–38, the Lunatics placed first in the 1902 Missouri Valley League standings under Manager James Driscoll.[8]
+The league had no playoffs.[9]
+Nevada finished 2.5 games ahead of the second-place Springfield Reds (83–40), who were followed by the Fort Scott Giants (80–44), Sedalia Goldbugs (72–48), Joplin Miners (56–66), Coffeyville Indians/ Chanute Oilers (41–81), Jefferson City Convicts (40–85) and Iola Gasbags (34–90) in the final standings.[10]
+[11] [12]

 Nevada, Missouri has not hosted another minor league team.[17]